 FDA Approvals, News & Updates

-Tecentriq (Atezolizumab) Receives New Indication for First-Line Treatment of Locally Advanced or Metastatic Urothelial Carcinoma
+Imfinzi (Durvalumab) a New PD-L1 Inhibitor Approved for the Treatment of Advanced or Metastatic Urothelial Cancer

-Verzenio (Abemaciclib) a New CDK4/CDK6 Inhibitor Approved for HR-Positive, HER2-Negative Advanced or Metastatic Breast Cancer
+Kisqali (Ribociclib): Second CDK4/CDK6 Inhibitor Approved for Postmenopausal Women with HR-Positive, HER2-Negative Advanced Breast Cancer

 Page 3 of 15